 With yarn held double, Chain 21

-Row 1: In 2nd Ch from hook, HDC. *Sl St in next St, HDC, repeat from * until last St, Sl St, Ch 1, and turn
+Row 1: In 2nd Ch from hook, *HDC.
+In next St, Sl St. Repeat from * until end of row.
+Ch 1 and turn your work.

-Note: The border is done with the right side of the project (shown above) facing you.
-The border is also done in the round, so you will not be turning at the end of each round.
+Note: The border is done in the round, so you will not be turning at the end of each round.

 Finishing & Care